 Junk Food to Exercise Converter

-Pick your guilty pleasure from our food database and see exactly how much exercise it takes to burn it off.
-Choose from pizza, burgers, fries, donuts, and more.
-This calculator uses MET values and your body weight for personalized results.
+Select a food from the database to estimate how much exercise it takes to burn the same number of calories.
+Options include pizza, burgers, fries, donuts, and more.
+The calculator uses MET values and your body weight.

 How We Calculate This